 Epidural injections are used to treat pain that starts in the spine and radiates to an arm or leg.
 Arm or leg pain often occurs when a nerve is inflamed or compressed ("pinched nerve").

-Epidural injections involve injecting an anesthetic and an anti-inflammatory medication, such as a steroid (cortisone), near the affected nerve.
-This reduces the inflammation and lessens or resolves the pain.
+Epidural injections involve injecting an anesthetic and/or an anti-inflammatory medication, such as a steroid (cortisone), near the affected nerve.
+The needle is placed into the “epidural space,” which is located just outside of the membrane that protects the spinal cord.
+The medication reduces the inflammation and lessens or resolves the pain.
 This type of epidural injection is a therapeutic one.

 For diagnostic purposes, an epidural spinal injection can be done at a very specific, isolated nerve to determine if that particular nerve is the source of pain.
 Sometimes only an anesthetic is injected.
 The immediate response to the injection is closely monitored.
 If the pain is completely or nearly completely relieved, then that specific nerve is the primary cause of the pain symptoms.
 If there is little pain relief, then another source of pain exists.